-Number of permanent employees with disabilities as on 31st March 2020 were Nil.
+Number of permanent employees with disabilities as on 31st March 2021 were o.

-5. Do you have an employee association that is recognized by management.
+5. Do you have an employee association that is recognized by management?

 No employees association exist.
-However, employees have access to management to raise their concerns without any fear and its always endeavor of the management to resolve the issues satisfactorily.
+However, employees have access to management to raise their concerns without any fear and it's always endeavor of the management to resolve the issues satisfactorily.
 Wherever the workers unions exist at some manufacturing facilities, the Company cooperates with such union keeping in view larger interest of society, workers and stakeholders.